Sabayon/enman/README.md

 It removes the repository from your machine

 ## search
-It search and list the repository that matches your query
+It search and list the repository that matches your query, if `--package` or `-P` is supplied as option, it searchs among the SCR remote database

+Searchs

+## list
+It prints the repositories installed in the system, if `--availables` or `-A` is supplied as option, it lists the available SCR repositories.

 # FOR REPOSITORY MANTAINERS
 If you want your repository available thru enman, send a PR on the [Enman-db GitHub repository](https://github.com/Sabayon/enman-db)

-# COPYRIGHT AND LICENSE
+# LICENSE

-This software is copyright (c) 2015 by mudler.
+Copyright (C) mudler.

-This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.
+This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

+# AUTHOR

+mudler <mudler@sabayon.org>